Saarthakkj/docbook/README.md

 Key technical aspects:
 - **Crawling**: Uses Crawl4AI for asynchronous, depth-limited crawling with content extraction.
-- **Graph Construction**: Builds a hierarchical graph with nodes representing pages, including metadata like depth, score, keywords (extracted via TextRank), and embeddings (using Sentence Transformers).
+- **Graph Construction**: Builds a hierarchical graph with nodes representing pages, including metadata like depth, keywords (extracted via TextRank), and embeddings (using Sentence Transformers).
 - **RAG System**: Combines keyword matching, semantic similarity (cosine similarity on embeddings), and graph traversal for context retrieval, followed by generation using Gemini API.
-- **Persistence**: Saves knowledge graphs as HDF5 for reuse, avoiding repeated crawls.
+- **Persistence**: Saves knowledge graphs as HDF5 for efficient storage and reuse, avoiding repeated crawls.

 ## Features